 The County was involved in completion of a number of interest rate exchange agreements in 2004.
-During that year, NIFA issued \$600 million in auction rate securities (which were converted to variable-rate bonds) that were hedged through a series of LIBOR-based interest rate swaps and the NHCC, backed by the 2004 County Guaranty (as defined in "NASSAU HEALTH CARE CORPORATION" herein) entered into three LIBOR-based interest rate swaps with a notional amount of \$219.6 million that hedged a like amount of variable rate demand obligations.
+During that year, NIFA issued \$600 million in auction rate securities that were hedged through a series of LIBOR-based interest rate swaps and the NHCC, backed by the 2004 County Guaranty (as defined in "NASSAU HEALTH CARE CORPORATION" herein) entered into three LIBOR-based interest rate swaps with a notional amount of \$219.6 million that hedged a like amount of variable rate demand obligations.

 NHCC executed a callable floating-to-fixed LIBOR-based interest rate swap with a notional amount of \$65.5 million that hedged a like amount of taxable auction rate debt.
 LIBOR-based interest rate swaps carry certain risks, notably basis risk, tax risk, counterparty or credit risk, termination risk, and rollover risk.
-In June 2008, the NHCC received a HEAL IV grant from the Department of Health in the amount of \$34 million, which it used to defease \$33,700,000 of the outstanding amount of the Nassau Health Care Corporation Bonds, Series 2004A taxable auction rate securities (the "Series 2004A Bonds") and fund the termination of the portion of the interest rate swap associated with those bonds.
-NHCC converted the remaining outstanding \$25,775,000 of Series 2004A Bonds to variable rate demand obligations insured by FSA with a liquidity facility provided by Dexia Credit Local.
-Though the County is not a counter-party to any of these interest rate exchange agreements, the County's financial position may be affected in certain instances by their performance.
+In June 2008, the NHCC received a HEAL IV grant from the Department of Health in the amount of \$34 million, which will be used to defease \$33,700,000 of the outstanding amount of the Nassau Health Care Corporation Bonds, Series 2004A taxable auction rate securities (the "Series 2004A Bonds") and fund the termination of the portion of the interest rate swap associated with those bonds.
+NHCC will convert the remaining outstanding \$25,775,000 of Series 2004A Bonds to variable rate demand obligations that will be insured by FSA and maintain a liquidity facility provided by Dexia Credit Local.
+Contingent on the receipt of the Heal IV grant, the conversion of the \$25,750,000 Series 2004A auction rate securities to variable rate demand obligations is anticipated to be completed by July 9.
+Though the County is not a counterparty to any of these interest rate exchange agreements, the County's financial position may be affected in certain instances by their performance.
 The County understands and regularly monitors these risks.
 See "COUNTY GOVERNMENT AND FINANCIAL MANAGEMENT - Swap Policy" and "NASSAU HEALTH CARE CORPORATION - 2004 Refunding" herein.